worldiaday/organizer-guide/find-sponsors.md

 #### The IA Institute sends money directly to your Paypal account.
 Provide us with your Paypal account details
+The IAI will no longer cover PayPal fees so you will have to take this into account when accepting donations and disbursements.

 #### The IA Institute sends money directly to your bank account.
 Provide us with: